Skip to main content

 CVE-2025-15049: SQL Injection in code-projects Online Farm System

-CVE-2025-15049 identifies a SQL injection vulnerability in the Online Farm System version 1.0 developed by code-projects.
-The flaw exists in the /addProduct.php script where the 'Username' parameter is not properly sanitized or validated before being incorporated into SQL queries.
-This allows an unauthenticated remote attacker to inject arbitrary SQL code, potentially manipulating the backend database.
-The vulnerability does not require privileges or user interaction, making it easier to exploit remotely.
-The impact includes unauthorized data disclosure, modification, or deletion, which can compromise the confidentiality, integrity, and availability of the system's data.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no authentication required (AT:N), no user interaction (UI:N), and low to medium impact on confidentiality, integrity, and availability (VC:L, VI:L, VA:L).
-Although no active exploits are reported, a public exploit exists, increasing the risk of exploitation.
-The vulnerability affects only version 1.0 of the product, which is likely an early release.
-No official patches have been linked yet, so mitigation relies on secure coding practices and configuration changes.
-This vulnerability is particularly critical for organizations relying on this software for farm management, as it could lead to operational disruption or data breaches.
+CVE-2025-15049 is a SQL injection vulnerability identified in the Online Farm System version 1.0 developed by code-projects.
+The vulnerability exists in the /addProduct.php endpoint, where the 'Username' parameter is not properly sanitized or validated before being used in SQL queries.
+This allows an unauthenticated remote attacker to inject malicious SQL commands, potentially manipulating the database.
+The vulnerability does not require any privileges or user interaction, making it easier to exploit remotely.
+The CVSS 4.0 score of 6.9 reflects a medium severity, indicating a significant but not critical risk.
+The impact includes unauthorized data disclosure, data modification, or deletion, and potential disruption of service.
+No patches or fixes are currently listed, and while no active exploitation has been reported, a public exploit is available, increasing the risk of exploitation.
+The vulnerability affects only version 1.0 of the product, limiting its scope to organizations still running this outdated version.
+The lack of authentication and user interaction requirements combined with remote exploitability makes this a notable threat to affected systems.

 Potential Impact